Robin-Hoodie/io.oreon.www/README.md

 - Cover image should be delivered w/ Gatsby Image
 - Add note on images and use of Gatsby Image?
 - Storybook and storyshots
+- Improve mobile view of BlogList
+- Add alt/title tag to images in BlogLink to improve usability